StarQTius/pfe/README.md

 Instructions:

-- Initialiser le sous-module `dilithium`
+- Initialize the `dilithium` submodule
-- `make` pour compiler les exemples ESP32 ou `make test` pour faire tourner les tests de l'implémentation
+- Run `make` to compile the ESP32 example and `make test` to compile and run tests on host